Jackknife Truck Accident Attorneys in Augusta

 If you get the runaround or lowball offers from the insurance company, the negotiation process could drag itself out.
 By the time you realize they are negotiating in bad faith, it may be too late to file a lawsuit, and you have no other recourse for securing compensation but to accept their offer.

 If you want fair compensation for your injuries after a jackknife accident, consult with an experienced attorney as soon as possible.
-An attorney can do so much more than just represent you in court.
-An attorney can get to the bottom of what caused an accident, negotiate on your behalf with insurers, and even prepare court proceedings if the trucking company or their insurer won’t play fair.
+At the Chris Hudson Law Group, our specialized truck accident lawyers can do so much more than just represent you in court.
+They can get to the bottom of what caused an accident, negotiate on your behalf with insurers, and even prepare court proceedings if the trucking company or their insurer won’t play fair.

-If you are ready to talk to an attorney about your jackknife accident case, contact Chris Hudson Law Group today at (706) 690-4613.
+If you are ready to talk to an attorney about your jackknife accident case, fill in our contact form or call the Chris Hudson Law Group in Augusta, GA today at (706) 690-4613.
 Let’s set up a free consultation and discuss how we can help you get the justice and compensation you are entitled to receive.